Have you ever wondered what foods have magnesium and how it affects your body?

-What does magnesium do in our bodies and how can supplementing or adding magnesium-rich foods help?
+What does magnesium do in our bodies and how can supplementing or adding foods high in magnesium help?

 Magnesium plays a role in over 300 different chemical reactions in our bodies.

-Magnesium is involved in brain function, and studies have shown that people deficient in magnesium are at a greater risk for depression.
+- Magnesium supports a healthy brain, and studies have shown that people deficient in magnesium are at a greater risk for depression.
 Some studies have shown an improvement in depressive symptoms after supplementing with magnesium.

 - Since magnesium plays a role in blood sugar metabolism, it makes sense that research has shown that people deficient in magnesium are at a greater risk of developing type 2 diabetes.